OWASP/www-project-developer-guide/draft/07-implementation/02-dependencies/03-cyclonedx.md

 will have to provide SBOMs for their customers and CycloneDX is an accepted standard for this.

-CycloneDX also provides standards for other types of BOMs that may be required in the supply chain along with standards for release notes, responsible disclosure, etc.
+CycloneDX also provides standards for other types of BOMs that may be required in the supply chain along with standards for release notes and [responsible disclosure][csdisclose].
 It is useful to use CycloneDX throughout the supply chain as it promotes interoperability between the various tools.

 #### How to use it